boostorg/redis/README.md

 co_await db->async_exec(req, adapt(resp));
 ```

-Note that we are not ignoring the response to the commands themselves
-above as commands in a transaction will always get `"QUEUED"` as
-response.
 For a complete example see containers.cpp.

 #### Deserialization

-As mentioned in \ref serialization, it is common to
+As mentioned in \ref serialization, it is common practice to
-serialize data before sending it to Redis e.g.  to json strings.
+serialize data before sending it to Redis e.g. as json strings.
 For performance and convenience reasons, we may also want to
-deserialize it directly in its final data structure.
-Aedis
+deserialize it directly in its final data structure when reading them
-supports this use case by calling a user provided `from_bulk`
+back from Redis.
+Aedis supports this use case by calling a user
-function while parsing the response.
+provided `from_bulk` function while parsing the response.
 For example

 ```cpp
 void from_bulk(mystruct& obj, char const* p, std::size_t size, boost::system::error_code& ec)